 - If the scenario is for creating or updating a fully registered user, then a full account is created (or updated) and the corresponding email account is created (or updated).

-There are many fields that are part of the full account, which naturally are not included in email accounts, such as UID, loginIDs, and verified, since email accounts also include users who registered with the "lite", passwordless flow.
-However, you should bear in mind that email accounts potentially contain information that is more up-to-date than full accounts, since they merge both full account and lite registration information.
-Therefore, unless you need specific information that is part of the full account only, we recommend that you rely on the email account data.
+There are many fields that are part of the full account, which naturally are not included in email accounts, such as loginIDs, and verified, since email accounts also include users who registered with the "lite", passwordless flow.
+However, you should bear in mind that email accounts may contain subscription information that is more up-to-date than the user's corresponding full account, since they merge both full account and lite registration information.
+Therefore, when searching specifically for a user's subscription data, we recommend that you rely on the email account's data over the full account data, as the email account may be more up to date if the user has not logged in since editing their subscriptions.

 Any customer (whether an occasional site visitor or a fully registered user) can "lite" register as many times as they want.
 The lite reg screen does not check for existing users and allows everyone to complete the flow with any email.